 No. Under the new rule, immigration officials will not consider a family member's use of benefits.

 Is the use of benefits the only thing immigration officials consider in the public charge test?

 No. Under the law, they must also look at several other factors.
 These include the immigrant's:

 income (money from work or other sources) and resources (things the immigrant owns)

 family status (including the number of family members in the home)

 the affidavit of support filed on the immigrant's behalf

 The new rule also requires immigration officials to consider other factors.
-These include health conditions that will require extensive treatment or make it hard for the immigrant to work, and the immigrant's age.
+These include serious health conditions, the immigrant's English skills, and the immigrant's age.